GMOD/jbrowse-components/website/docs/faq.md

 signa000000435
 ```

 Note that JBrowse creates a specialized trix index also.
-Instead of creating a ix file with just the gene names, it also provides their name and location in base64 encoded format.
+Instead of creating a
+ix file with just the gene names, it also provides their name and location in
+an encoded format.

 ### Developers